 The Jaxson were among the biggest critics of the project, predicting that if the Landing were demolished without a firm plan, it would sit vacant for years if not decades.
 We wrote that taxpayer costs would continue piling up and adapting the structurally-sound building would be a faster and cheaper solution than total replacement.
 There’s a reason that virtually no other city has ever demolished their festival marketplace without replacing it.
 The city did little to assuage such concerns, refusing to allow public input or even to publicly share what they were working on.
 In the end, the killjoy skeptics were right: even after four years and millions of dollars, there’s no clear future for Lenny’s Lawn.

 Open at night seven days a week, Fionn MacCool’s was one of the Landing’s cluster of waterfront restaurants that remained successful through the years.

 Additional costs followed.
 The city invested $250,000 on a market study to plan the site’s future, plus $2 million over 2020-21 on “pre-engineering, engineering and landscaping” of the existing lawn.
-The city also paid $375 thousand to help three firms that bid on the Landing’s redevelopment with design costs, $584 thousand to demolish the Independent Drive ramp to the Main Street Bridge, and an unknown amount for general maintenance of the lawn.
-Before serious redevelopment work even began, the city of Jacksonville had spent two years and more than $25 million turning the Landing into a lawn.
+The city also paid $375,000 to help three firms that bid on the Landing’s redevelopment with design costs, $584,000 to demolish the Independent Drive ramp to the Main Street Bridge, and an unknown amount for general maintenance of the lawn.
+Before serious redevelopment work even began, the city of Jacksonville had spent two years and more than $25 million turning the Landing into grass.

 The rise of Lerp (or maybe not)